numpy/numpy/doc/source/reference/c-api.array.rst

     Equivalent to :meth:`ndarray.diagonal` (*self*, *offset*, *axis1*, *axis2*
     ).
 Return the *offset* diagonals of the 2-d arrays defined by *axis1* and *axis2*.

+.. cfunction:: npy_intp PyArray_CountNonzero(PyArrayObject* self)

+    Counts the number of non-zero elements in the array object *self*.

 .. cfunction:: PyObject* PyArray_Nonzero(PyArrayObject* self)